iterative/dvc.org/content/docs/command-reference/import-url.md

   the imported data (`out`).

 - `--no-exec` - create the import `.dvc` file but don't download `url` (assumes that the data source is valid).
-Use `dvc update` to finish the operation later, or `dvc commit` if the data has already been downloaded manually.
+You can use `dvc update` to finish the operation later, or `dvc commit` if the data has already been downloaded manually.

 - `--desc <text>` - user description of the data (optional).
 This doesn't
   affect any DVC operations.